ktownkinley/Project_3/README.md

 Open Weather data was gathered from Washington DC for every day of 2023 and seperated based on four segments: morning, afternoon, evening, and night.
 For seamless joining, we created corresponding bins for the crime data based on the crime report.
 This study incorporates an element of estimation by examining time ranges rather than specific points, because of the constraints on the number of free API calls available to us.
 From the binned crime data, the date of the crime was compared to the approprate weather findings and the crime was logged depening on if its corresponding temperature falls within the user selected temperate range.
 Subsequently, with the given temperature range the crimes were plotted on a density map, graphed by crime type distribution, and the percentage of crime occuring was calculated.

 # Interactive Display
 In the browser users can adjust the temperature range sliders on the right.
 The corresponding density map and bar chart for crime will dynamically respond to the new input.
 Users can also zoom on the map to see how specific areas are impacted.
+In the second row users can hover to get more specific data for each chart.

 # Sources
 https://opendata.dc.gov/datasets/DCGIS::crime-incidents-in-2023/explore